Up from Torea saddle (km1781.5)- Havelock (km1818)

-The 18 km road walk wasn’t too bad because they have built a gravel path alongside most of the way.
+The 18 km road walk wasn’t too bad because a gravel path has been built alongside most of the way.
 But in the rain, it seemed to take forever.
 It would have been so much easier just to hitch, but I toughed it out.
 It was a good test to see how my rain gear holds up…not that great it turns out.
 Then again, what does hold up against sideways rain?

 At least there were lots of great mailboxes today.
 But no pettings.
 Boo.

 I met TA hiker Kirsten in my bunk room.
 She is a kiwi living in Australia and married to an American.
-There is another American Justin that just started the TA on the SI.
+There is another American, Justin, that just started the TA on the SI.
 He is from Michigan, so he has been struggling with the heat.
-There are a few other TA walkers at the holiday park, including Simon and Hannah that started on the same day as me.
+Anna and Tuomas, a Finnish couple who I first met in Taumarunui, were also staying at the backpacker.
+There were a few other TA walkers at the holiday park, including Simon and Hannah that started on the same day as me.
 We are all holed up here for a few days waiting for better weather before starting the Richmond Range.
 Also, many are reporting the same gastrointestinal discomfort, so it sounds like we may have all got it recently from the same source.
 I suspect one of the huts from the Tararuas.
-So far my issues haven’t been a show-stopper or even slowed me down, but Simon is really sick today.
+So far my issues haven’t been a show-stopper or even slowed me down, but Simon is really sick.